Coat of Arms, Flag, Logo

-Hamilton Police Service Official Coat of Arms granted by Canadian Heraldic Authority (created by Her Majesty the Queen on the recommendation of Her Excellency the Governor General) November 15, 2007.
-The Coat of Arms is a version of the national coat of arms for municipal police services.
-It may be granted to any municipal Police Service which is part of a municipal corporation that possesses a coat of arms by lawful grant from the Crown.
-All such ‘badges’ share a frame of gold maple leaves rising up from a representation of the provincial flower from the province in which the service is sited, all ensigned by the Royal Crown.
+Hamilton Police Service Official Badge granted by Canadian Heraldic Authority (granted by Her Majesty the Queen Elizabeth II on the recommendation of Her Excellency the Governor General) in November 15, 2007.
+The Badge is a version of the national Badge for municipal police Services.
+It may be granted to any municipal Police Service which is part of a municipal corporation that possesses a Badge by lawful grant from the Crown.
+All such ‘badges’ share a frame of gold maple leaves rising from a representation of the provincial flower from the province in which the service is sited, all ensigned by the Canadian Royal Crown.

 On a hurt a maple leaf Gules fimbriated Or, all within a wreath of maple leaves Or issuant from a trillium flower proper between two cinquefoils Gules, the whole ensigned by the Royal Crown proper and in base a ribbon Sable edged Or inscribed HAMILTON POLICE SERVICE in letters Argent;